 Sister Sizes: The Bra Secret Every Woman Should Know

 Chances are, you learned somewhere along the line that you had a bra size and if it sort of fit, that was basically the end of the story.
 You may have also thought that unless one’s breasts actually changed size, there was just no way someone who was, for example, a B cup could also be a D cup.
-Just not possible.
+Wrong.

 Let that sink in for a moment: an A cup can also be an E cup.
-Wild, no?
+Wild, right?

 And sister sizes work with our signature half-cup sizes, too.
 If you’re a 34B½, you’re also a 36A½, and a 32C½.
 Because each of those sizes have equivalent cups, the bra you choose depends on which band size feels best to you.

 Now that you know about sister sizes, you’ll be equipped to choose bras that fit you more precisely.
 Our goal at ThirdLove is to help women find their perfect fit, so don’t keep sister sizes a secret.
 Tell a friend, coworker, or—of course — your sister.With additional reporting by Cathy Bishop and Nicole Yi.